Click here to view our available properties

-St James’ is a relatively small area, surrounded by Piccadilly to the north, Haymarket to the east, Green Park to the west and St James’ Park to the south.
+St James’s is a relatively small area in Central London in the Borough of the City of Westminster.
+It is surrounded by Piccadilly to the north, Haymarket to the east, Green Park to the west and St James’s Park to the south.

 King Henry VIII obtained this plot because he wanted to adorn the newly obtained Whitehall Palace with a park.
 As the hospital had 185 acres of land, he thought this was the perfect solution.
-In time, this land became St James’ Park, London’s oldest royal park.
-Once complete, St James’ Palace became the residence of kings and queens of England for over 300 years and still remains the official residence of the Sovereign.
+In time, this land became St James’s Park, London’s oldest royal park.
+Once complete, St James’s Palace became the residence of kings and queens of England for over 300 years and still remains the official residence of the Sovereign.

-Proximity to the royal residences influenced the character of the area; elegant homes were constructed along with influential trade stores such as Boodles, Christie’s and Fortnum and Mason.
+The proximity to the royal residences influenced the character of the area; elegant homes were constructed along with influential trade stores such as Boodles, Christie’s and Fortnum and Mason.

-In the late 17th and early 18th centuries, many coffee houses were opened here, particularly in St James’ Street and Pall Mall; which was the meeting place for men who helped develop political discussion.
+In the late 17th and early 18th centuries, many coffee houses were opened here, particularly in St James’s Street and Pall Mall; which was the meeting place for men who helped develop political discussion.
 These coffee house meetings evolved into the famous gentlemen’s clubs of the 18th century, such as White’s and Brooks.

 - Green Park